-Stockholders of record at the close of business on March 16, 2020, the record date, will be entitled to notice of and to vote at the 2020 Annual Meeting or any adjournment or postponement of the meeting.
-As of March 4, 2020 (the latest practicable date prior to mailing), there were 307,690,923 shares of our common stock outstanding.
-A list of the stockholders entitled to vote at the 2020 Annual Meeting will be open to the examination of any of our stockholders, for any purpose germane to the 2020 Annual Meeting, during ordinary business hours, for a period of at least ten days prior to the 2020 Annual Meeting at our principal executive offices.
+Stockholders of record at the close of business on March 15, 2021, the record date, will be entitled to notice of and to vote at the 2021 Annual Meeting or any adjournment or postponement of the meeting.
+As of March 12, 2021 (the latest practicable date prior to mailing), there were 302,414,658 shares of our common stock outstanding.
 Each share of our common stock is entitled to one vote on each matter to be voted on at the meeting.